 32. Application of this Division

-(1) This Division applies to the sale by the Commission of a house and land held by the Commission or land held by the Commission on which a house is to be erected.
+(1) This Division applies to the sale by the Authority of a house and land held by the Authority or land held by the Authority on which a house is to be erected.

 (2) A reference in subsection (1) to a house is a reference to a house that is intended to be used by the purchaser as a home for himself and his family (if any).

+[Section 32 amended by No. 28 of 2006 s.
+332.]

 33. Terms and conditions of sale

-(1) The Commission may by public auction or private contract sell land or a house and land under this Division —
+(1) The Authority may by public auction or private contract sell land or a house and land under this Division —

 (a) for cash; or